madbomb122/PlexTools/README.md

 **Note** Before contacting me, please make sure you have ALL the needed files.

 **Q:** Can I run the script safely?
-**A:** Yes/No, Ples-titles is 100% safe, Plex-metaclean can cause a show/movie to not be listed if it accidently deletes a wrong folder (which is why i recommend a dryrun/whatif first to make sure it runs fine).
+**A:** `Ples-titles` - is 100% safe.
+       `Plex-metaclean` - unlikly to cause issues but, can cause a show/movie to not be listed if it accidently deletes a wrong folder.

+**Q:** I have a Suggestion/Issue for the script, how do I suggest it?
+**A:** Do a pull request with the change or submit it as an issue with the suggestion.

+**Q:** I cant access the plex folder to run thus script?
+**A:** You may have to give yourself permission on the plex folder.